PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Perceptron.md

 sort: 11
 ---

-# Perceptron algorithm & Gradient descent
+# Perceptron algorithm

-We start with ...
+Today, you will

 ## 0) Learning Objectives:
 Text:
-1. ...
+1. Identify the main elements of Rosenblatt's perceptron
+2. Determine what kind of problems can, and cannot be solved with Rosenblatt's perceptron
+2. Develop a code implementation of Rosenblatt's perceptron

 Table of contents:
 1. Introduction to concepts: X hours